Mike Aulby

 Michael Aulby (born March 25, 1960) is an American former professional bowler and former member of the Professional Bowlers Association (PBA).
-He is one of only five PBA bowlers to win both a Rookie and Player of the Year award.
+He is one of only five PBA bowlers to win both the Rookie of the Year and Player of the Year award.
 (Tommy Jones, Chris Barnes, Jason Belmonte and E. J. Tackett are the others.)
 He is also the first player in history to complete a career "Super Slam", in which a bowler wins all five PBA Tour major tournaments at least once.
 He has since been joined in this exclusive club by Jason Belmonte.
 Aulby owns 29 career PBA Tour titles, currently 9th place all-time, with eight major titles among these wins.
 He is a member of both the PBA and USBC Halls of Fame.

 PBA career

 Aulby joined the PBA Tour in 1978 and captured his first title and Rookie of the Year honors in 1979.
-His first title was a major in the 1979 PBA National Championship, as he became the youngest player (19 years, 83 days) to ever win a PBA major.
-That record stood until 2016, when Anthony Simonsen (19 years, 36 days) won the USBC Masters.
-On June 12, 1985, Aulby became one of the youngest players in PBA history (25 years, 89 days) to reach ten career PBA titles.
-As of 2020, Aulby remains third-youngest on this list, behind Pete Weber (24 years, 247 days) and Marshall Holman (24 years, 274 days).
+His first title was a major in the 1979 PBA National Championship, as he became the youngest player to ever win a PBA major.
+That record stood until 2016, when Anthony Simonsen won the USBC Masters.
+On June 12, 1985, Aulby became one of the youngest players in PBA history to reach ten career PBA titles.
+As of the 2025 PBA Tour season, Aulby remains third-youngest on this list, behind Pete Weber and Marshall Holman.

 Aulby won 18 titles in the 1980s, nine in the 1990s, and one more in 2001, giving him 29 titles in all for 8th place all-time.
 The victory at the 2001 Silicon Valley Open also made him the first bowler in history to win at least one regular PBA Tour title in four different decades.
 Pete Weber, Norm Duke and Walter Ray Williams Jr. have since joined Aulby in earning this distinction.
 (Dick Weber and Johnny Petraglia have PBA titles in six decades, but each needed PBA Senior Tour wins in the fourth, fifth and sixth decades).

 Aulby was named PBA Player of the Year in 1985 and 1995.
 In 1985, he won six titles (including his second PBA National Championship) and became the first PBA player to earn more than $200,000 in a single season.
 In 1989, he collected a then-record $298,237 in winnings, but was beaten out for Player of the Year by Amleto Monacelli.
 In the history of the PBA Tour, there have been 15 occasions where a player seeded in the 24th and final spot of the match play round went on to win the tournament.
 Aulby is one of only two players (with Pete Weber) to accomplish this feat twice, both times in the 1989 season.